spencertipping/infuse-js/README.md

 - `i.map(f).flatmap(g) ~= i.flatmap(compose(g, f))`
 - `i.map(identity).each(f) ~= i.each(f)`

+### Methods that don't work everywhere

+The following method calls will fail with a runtime error:

+- `future.force()`: this isn't possible in Javascript.
+- `signal.force()`: this also isn't possible and its meaning is unclear.

 ### Function shorthands

 For all its virtues, Javascript has awful function syntax.
 Infuse helps out a